fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 #### 11.12.
 Rollback

-If the deployment results in a broken application, the best thing to do is to <i>roll back</i> to previous release.
+If the deployment results in a broken application, the best thing to do is to <i>roll back</i> to the previous release.
 Luckily Heroku makes this pretty easy.
 Every deployment to Heroku results in a [release](https://blog.heroku.com/releases-and-rollbacks#releases).
 You can see your application's releases with the command <code>heroku releases</code>:

 ```js
 $ heroku releases